Saudi Arabia: Government and politics

 By custom, all males of full age have a right to petition the king directly through the traditional tribal meeting known as the majlis.
 In many ways the approach to government differs little from the traditional system of tribal rule.
-Tribal identity remains strong and, outside of the royal family, political influence is frequently determined by tribal affiliation, with tribal sheikhs maintaining a considerable degree of influence over local and national events.
-As mentioned earlier, in recent years there have been limited steps to widen political participation such as the establishment of the Consultative Council in the early 1990s and the National Dialogue Forum in 2003.
+Tribal identity remains strong, and outside of the royal family, political influence is frequently determined by tribal affiliation, with tribal sheikhs maintaining a considerable degree of influence over local and national events.
+In recent years there have been limited steps to widen political participation such as the establishment of the Consultative Council in the early 1990s and the National Dialogue Forum in 2003.
+In 2005, the first municipal elections were held.
+In 2007, the Allegiance Council was created to regulate the succession.
+In 2009, the king made significant personnel changes to the government by appointing reformers to key positions and the first woman to a ministerial post; however, these changes have been criticized as being too slow or merely cosmetic.

 The rule of the Al Saud faces political opposition from four sources: Sunni Islamist activism; liberal critics; the Shi'ite minority—particularly in the Eastern Province; and long-standing tribal and regionalist particularistic opponents (for example in the Hejaz).
-Of these, the minority activists have been the most prominent threat to the government and have in recent years perpetrated a number of violent incidents in the country.
+Of these, the minority activists have been the most prominent threat to the government and have in recent years been involved in violent incidents in the country.
 However, open protest against the government, even if peaceful, is not tolerated.